jrandj/aws-solutions-architect-associate/README.md

     * Based on these conditions the application load balancer, CloudFront, or API Gateway will allow content to be received or to give HTTP 403 response.

+#### Serverless

+1. AWS AppSync.

+1. AWS Fargate.

+1. AWS Lambda.

+	* Lambda lets you run code without provisioning or managing servers.
+You pay only for the compute time you consume.

 #### Storage

+1. AWS Backup.

-1. Amazon Elastic Block Store (Amazon EBS)
+2. Amazon Elastic Block Store (Amazon EBS).

 	* EBS provides persistent block storage volumes for your virtual machine drives.
 It stores data in equally sized blocks and organizes them into a hierarchy like a traditional file system.
 Each EBS volume is automatically replicated within its AZ to protect from component failure.
 The volumes are provisioned in size and attached to EC2 instances in a way that’s like the local disk drive on a physical machine.

     * EBS must be paired with an EC2 instance and will always be in the same availability zone as the EC2 instance.
 You can change EBS volume sizes on the fly, including changing the size and storage type.
 When you need a high-performance storage service for a single instance, use EBS.